 There is no place like Bangkok to shop.
 From massive shopping malls in Sukhumvit to street stalls hawking the latest knock-offs, getting the baht out in Thailand’s capital is an intoxicating and fun experience.
 No place is this more true than in the many markets the city offers.
 From the small alley-way markets to the massive, blocks upon blocks of stalls, the Bangkok markets offer shopping options like no other.
 It is easy to become seriously overwhelmed with all of the shopping options, so here’s a handy guide to our favorite Bangkok market experiences and what you can tuck into your luggage to bring home:

 Perhaps the most famous (and most widely recommended market) Bangkok market is Chatuchak.
-Spanning a massive 35 acres and packing in more than 15,000 shops, this is the place to go not only to get souvenirs (after all, doesn’t everyone need the “Same Same” T-shirt), but also vintage tee’s, shoes, bags, handicrafts and more.
+Spanning a massive 35 acres and packing in more than 15,000 shops, this is the place to go not only to get souvenirs (after all, doesn’t everyone need the “Same Same” T-shirt) but also vintage tee’s, shoes, bags, handicrafts and more.
+If you found that you had picked up too many t-shirts and other memorabilia then you could look up how to make a t-shirt quilt or how to make a tote bag from vintage t-shirts if you wanted to figure out how to make them into functional everyday items.
 Plus, there are plenty of food stalls.
 While some version of the market is open daily, the time to shop is on weekends when the area is at capacity with the stalls offering the wares locals and tourists want to bring home.
 To beat the crowds, head there in the morning around 9 a.m. and leave before noon.
-The market is open weekends from 6 a.m. to 6 p.m.
+The market is open on weekends from 6 a.m. to 6 p.m.
 Getting there: Chatuchak is near the Kamphaengpecth and Suan Chatuchak Park MRT Stations and the Mochit Skytrain station.

 The Amulet Market